Preparing for the Future: Why I Updated My Will at 38 Weeks Pregnant

 Do you know what would happen if you didn’t?

 This isn’t about expecting the worst.
-It’s about loving deeply enough to plan beyond yourself — to make sure your family is protected, your wishes are clear, and your legacy continues with intention.
+It’s about loving your family enough to plan beyond yourself, making sure they’re protected, your wishes are clear, and your legacy continues with intention.

-So as I prepare to welcome this new life into the world, I’m also preparing to make sure everything I’ve built continues to support the ones I love — no matter what happens.
+So as I prepare to welcome this new life into the world, I’m also making sure everything I’ve built continues to support the people I love, no matter what happens.

 Preparing for the future doesn’t mean expecting the worst, it means loving deeply enough to plan beyond yourself. – Trudean Haye